grantdhunter/eventFinder/README.md

 - look for links that are not in <a></a> tags or links that could be generated using javascript.

-- More robust URL comparison, other string metric algorythim or even regular expression.
+- More robust URL comparison, other string metric algorithm or even regular expression.
 Better filtering of the URLs.